 “We request that sermons be preached on this day dealing with the Aboriginal people and their need of the gospel and response to it and we ask that special prayer be invoked for all missionary and other effort for the uplift of the dark people.”

-When you trace the Indigenous justice movement in Australia back to its roots, it comes back to one man: William Cooper.
 It may surprise many progressives that this hero of Indigenous activism drew so heavily on his Christian faith.
 Equally, it may be a shock to many conservative Christians that this man, who loved the great redeeming God of the Book of Exodus, thought it his Christian duty to demand political reforms for the benefit of Aboriginal people.

 But perhaps the greatest scandal is that William Cooper was so open in his challenge to Christians that we should pray that all Indigenous people know the gospel, that we become deeply aware of all the issues they face, and that we lift up our Aboriginal brothers and sisters before the world.
 It is bizarre that the schools and governments now mark their calendars for an annual week of awareness, while Christian churches, which actually created Australia’s Day of commemoration, have all but forgotten this great man William Cooper, and the challenge he gave us all.